openzipkin/zipkin-gcp/propagation-stackdriver/README.md

 # propagation-stackdriver

-This is a propagation that behaves like `B3Propagation`, but also extracts the tracing context from the 'x-cloud-trace-context' key.
+This is a propagation that behaves like `B3Propagation`, but falls back on tracing context from the 'x-cloud-trace-context' key.

 To use it, you can feed it into your tracing system in the following way: